JumpCloud is a Directory-as-a-Service. Zeplin's SAML SSO and user provisioning with SCIM are confirmed to work with JumpCloud.

 Log in to Zeplin (https://app.zeplin.io) as an Owner/Administrator for your Zeplin Organization.

-Select Applications in the main navigation panel.
+Select SSO in the main navigation panel in the User Authentication section.

 Choose and complete the IDP URL according to your company’s standards.